ridatadiscoverycenter/react-aframe-volume-renderer/README.md

 Aframe Volume Rendering

-This project is an effor to integrate data visualization on VR and web browser technologies.
+This project is an effort to integrate data visualization on VR and web browser technologies.
 This project was developed using react-js and Aframe (webvr - threejs -webgl2)

 ##### Table of Contents